zxb2945/Language-Learning/Online English Conversation.md

 ## 10 ✨9 PM✨ Night Call - FREE Online English Chat Room 20210602

-Your accent sounds like Italian.
+I fell like your accent sounds like Italian.

 Are you going to get vaccinated?